Heath Scotland: Early playing career

 Scotland grew up and played his junior football for the Darley Football Club, then in the Riddell District Football League, and he played TAC Cup football for the Western Jets.
 He also featured in the National Under 18s Championships for Vic Metro in 1998.
-He was recruited to the Australian Football League by the Collingwood Football Club with its third round selection in the 1998 AFL draft (No. 44 overall).

 Collingwood

+He was recruited to the Australian Football League by the Collingwood Football Club with its third-round selection in the 1998 AFL draft (No. 44 overall).
 Scotland was initially given guernsey No. 44, and he switched to No. 29 in 2001.
 He made his debut in Round 3 of 1999 and played twelve senior matches in his debut season, including Collingwood's Round 22 match, which was the last game it ever played at its traditional home ground, Victoria Park.
 He played another ten in 2000, but managed only two senior games in 2001 – in the first and last rounds of the season.
 His performance in that final round match, to that stage a career-best with twenty-eight disposals, arguably saved his Collingwood career, with senior coach Mick Malthouse stating that he had matured considerably as a footballer over that season.

 Scotland became a regular for the Magpies in 2002, playing 19 matches through the season, including fourteen consecutively after Round 12.
 He played in all of Collingwood's finals matches, including the Grand Final loss against Brisbane.
 In 2003, he fell out of favour again, playing only sporadically throughout most of the season; however, he gained selection again in Round 20, and played every game for the rest of the year, including another Grand Final loss against Brisbane, which was his last game for Collingwood.

 In his five seasons at Collingwood, Scotland was generally characterised as a midfielder or half-back flanker at a club which had several players of similar ability capable of filling that role; he therefore struggled to be a regular member of senior coach Mick Malthouse's regular 22.
-Scotland decided that his long-term opportunities at Collingwood would be limited under Malthouse, and after discussions with Carlton senior coach Denis Pagan, he requested to be traded to the rival club at the end of 2003.
+Scotland decided that his long-term opportunities at Collingwood would be limited under Malthouse, and after discussions with Carlton senior coach Denis Pagan, he requested to be traded to Carlton at the end of 2003.
 He had previously considered a move to the Kangaroos (where Pagan was then coaching) after playing only two games in 2001.